Today I'm sharing my embarrassing parenting story. It's one of many if I'm honest.

-I’m sure we’ve all had them…those moments that last forever in your memory.
-The ones where you prayed never to see the innocent bystanders EVER again.
+We've all had them.
+Those moments that last forever in your memory, and you pray you never see the innocent bystanders again.

-I have been thinking a lot about when my boys were younger, man I miss those days.
-I thought it was so hard at the time, but I would love to have those days back.
+Life seemed so difficult at the time, but I would love to have those days back.
 Life was simple, and they were simply embarrassing kids!

 Don't believe me?

 I now submit to evidence: